11 Days in Costa Rica

 Costa Ricans are incredibly friendly, happy and easy going people!
 It's not difficult to make friends with the local Ticos while you're here.
 Maybe consider learning a few words of Spanish with something like DuoLingo before you arrive!
 We recommend starting off with “Hola” (hello), “Gracias” (thank you), and of course “Donde esta la playa?” (where’s the beach?).

 Local Costa Rican cuisine tends to be a mix of food from all over the region from Gallo Pinto for breakfast, to Mondango (try it if you're brave) for dinner.
 Rice and beans are staples here too.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
-Instead, we include all of your breakfasts to start your day off, then encourage you to explore all of the different restaurant options available to you for lunch and dinner.
+Instead, we include all of your breakfasts to start your day off as well as select meals through the trip, then encourage you to explore all of the different restaurant options available to you for other lunches and dinners.
 This way you can eat when you want, where you want, with whomever you want, and spend what you want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Costa Rica uses a mix of their own currency (Costa Rican Colones) as well as US Dollars.
 In an effort to avoid bank fees, we suggest arriving to Costa Rica with some local currency (around 200,000 CRC) as well as your ATM and credit cards just to be completely prepared.
 10,000 Costa Rican Colones is worth around $16 USD, so if your dinner bill costs 5,000 Colones that's only $8 :)